bruce/puppet-vcsrepo/README.markdown

       provider   => p4
     }

-If no `p4client` name is provided a workspace generated name is calculated based on the Digest of path.
+If no `P4CLIENT` environment name is provided a workspace generated name is calculated based on the Digest of path.
 For example:

     puppet-91bc00640c4e5a17787286acbe2c021c

-Providing a `p4client` name will create/update the client workspace in Perforce.
-The value replaces the P4CLIENT environment variable.
+A Perforce configuration file can be used by setting the `P4CONFIG` environment or defining `p4config`.
+If a configuration is defined, then the environment variable for `P4CLIENT` is replaced.

     vcsrepo { "/path/to/repo":
       ensure     => present,
-      provider   => p4
+      provider   => p4,
-      p4client   => "my_client_ws"
+      p4config   => '.p4config'
     }

 #####To create/update and sync a Perforce workspace